openharmony/developtools_hapsigner/README.md

          ├── -appCertFile       # Application signing certificate (certificate chain, in the end-entity certificate, intermediate CA certificate, and root certificate order).
 It is mandatory.
          ├── -profileFile       # Singed provisioning profile, in p7b format.
 It is mandatory.
          ├── -profileSigned     # Whether the profile is signed.
 The value 1 means signed, and value 0 means unsigned.
 The default value is 1.
 It is optional.
-         ├── -inForm            # Raw file, in .zip (default) or .bin format.
+         ├── -inForm            # Raw file, in .zip (default) or .bin or .elf format.
 It is optional.
          ├── -inFile            # Raw application package, in .zip or .bin format.
 It is mandatory.
          ├── -signAlg           # Signature algorithm, which can be SHA256withECDSA or SHA384withECDSA.
 It is mandatory.
          ├── -keystoreFile      # KeyStore (KS) file, in JKS or P12 format.
 It is mandatory if the signing mode is localSign.